mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster.md

     <copy>cluster.status()</copy>
     ```

 3. From your local  machine connect to dbtest.php.
-Note that you are connected to mysql1
+Note that you are **immediately** connected to mysql1

     Example: http://129.213.167..../dbtest.php